awsdocs/aws-codepipeline-user-guide/doc_source/approvals-service-role-permissions.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 **Important**
-Make sure you are signed in to the AWS Management Console with the same account information you used in [Getting Started with CodePipeline](getting-started-codepipeline.md)\.
+Make sure you are signed in to the AWS Management Console with the same account information you used in [Getting started with CodePipeline](getting-started-codepipeline.md)\.

 1. In the IAM console, in the navigation pane, choose **Roles**\.